CharlyReux/evolvable-by-design-tutorial/tutorial.md

 ```

 As said earlier, pivo needs the openAPI specification file in order to be working.
 What we have done here is to fetch that specification upon the initial loading of the app, in order to to instantiate our service with it.
+We basically have made our service depend on the specification rather than on the base url.

 #### Using Pivo

-However our app still doesn't work, we now need to use pivo in our implementation of the requests and in our ProfileCard component.
+However our app still doesn't work as we need to use pivo in our implementation of the requests and in our ProfileCard component, instead of the url

 First, we will replace the getUserInfo method to return a Semantic Resource
 ```tsx